 The effort to make the judiciary subservient to the executive persists in a new form.
-The Law Minister has declared that he would not remain a post office and has been making good his threat.
-He delayed the appointment of K. M. Joseph Chief Justice of Himanchal Pradesh as a judge of the SC for his judgment against President rule there thus making him junior to many whose names were recommended much later.
+The Law Minister has declared that he would not remain in the post office and has been making good his threat.
+He delayed the appointment of K. M. Joseph Chief Justice of Himachal Pradesh as a judge of the SC for his judgment against President rule there thus making him junior to many whose names were recommended much later.
 Now, the government is sitting over the appointment of J. A. Qureshi as CJ M.P. because he had sent Amit Shah on police remand.
 There are other such cases.

 Now, can the judges be expected to stand by the people against a fascist government?
 But strangely, those who should fight against it are maintaining a deafening silence.